PIRLS 2016 Reading Test, What It Tells Us

 What It Tells Us

 PIRLS stands for Progress in International Reading Literacy Study.
 Many western nations participate as well as Hong Kong, Singapore, South Africa, some Middle Eastern nations, and the Russian Federation.
+In regard to the Russian Federation’s outstanding performance on the Grade 4 test, I have recently learned that the Russian language lends itself to early success through the simplicity of the grapheme-sound correlation.
+This is not the case with many other languages.
+It is an important consideration when weighing up the results.

 The PIRLS test assesses participating cohorts in four broad processes of reading comprehension.
 It does this assessment very well.
 These are the four processes being assessed in PIRLS: